Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 ## Why travel by coach?

 C﻿oaches are generally seen as a great budget option, offering cheap travel across the UK and Europe.
+This includes prices as low as £70 for getting all the way to Barcelona from the UK.

-T﻿his has given coach travel something of a reputation, and it's expected that the journey isn't as comfortable as it might be.
-But it's more comfortable than you think.
+T﻿he downside of this is that the travel is seen as cheap, therefore not desirable.
+Though coaches have different comfort levels to trains, modern coaches are remarkably well-equipped, with surprisingly spacious and comfortable seating, plug sockets and wifi, and toilet facilities.

 I﻿t's also an excellent option for keeping emissions down: per person per journey, coaches produce five times less CO2 than air travel.
 That’s a staggering environmental saving and comes with the fascinating bonus of being able to watch the scenery roll past beyond your window.